 Set an Age Restriction

-If you have younger brothers or sisters, or if you have guests who have little children, you should not let them play with the system if you feel that they are too young to respect it.
+If you have younger brothers or sisters or guests who have little children, you should not let them play with the system if you feel they are too young to respect it.
 At the very least, you should be there to supervise the gaming to make sure that none of the youngsters decide to smear peanut butter on the console.